brackeen/glfm/README.md

 * Orientation lock probably doesn't work on HTML5.

 ## Questions
+**What IDE should I use?
+Why is there no desktop implementation?**
+Use Xcode or Android Studio.
+For desktop, use [GLFW](https://github.com/glfw/glfw) with the IDE of your choice.

+If you prefer not using the mobile simulators for everyday development, a good solution is to use GLFW instead, and then later port your app to GLFM.
+Not all OpenGL calls will port to OpenGL ES perfectly, but for maximum OpenGL portability, use OpenGL 3.2 Core Profile on desktop and OpenGL ES 2.0 on mobile.

+Moving forward, GLFM APIs will look more like GLFW's, so porting will get easier as GLFM development continues.

 **Why is the entry point `glfmMain()` and not `main()`?**

 Otherwise, it wouldn't work on iOS.
 To initialize the Objective-C environment, the `main()` function must create an autorelease pool and call the `UIApplicationMain()` function, which *never returns*.
 On iOS, GLFM doesn't call `glfmMain()` until after the `UIApplicationDelegate` and `UIViewController` are initialized.